blackoutroulette/archipelagopy/README.md

 # ArchipelagoPy
-ArchipelagoPy is a Python library which implements the Archipelago Network Protocol and aims to provide type safety.
+ArchipelagoPy is a Python library which implements the Archipelago Network Protocol and automatically parses all network data into Python classes using Pydantic.
+ArchipelagoPy aims to provide an easy to use, bare minimum implementation and type safety regarding the Archipelago protocol, allowing developers to create their own clients or servers for the Archipelago network.

 # How to install